 While there is no listing in the SSA's Blue Book for retrolisthesis, you can still qualify for Social Security disability benefits with retrolisthesis if your symptoms and medical evidence can match a listing in the Musculoskeletal diseases listings in the Blue Book, the SSA will consider your retrolisthesis a disability and you will be able to qualify for Social Security disability.

 Retrolisthesis is one of many disorders of the spine which commonly makes it far too painful to sit or stand for long periods of time.
 So if you have to sit or stand while at work you will undoubtedly experience pain.
 Therefore you may be eligible for Social Security disability benefits if you are unable to work for at least 12 months.

 While there is no specific listing for retrolisthesis in the SSA’s Blue Book of disabling conditions, retrolisthesis can cause other impairments of the spine in which, if they meet the SSA’s listing for that condition, then the SSA will consider you disabled and you will be able to qualify for Social Security disability benefits.

-If you find section 1.0 in the Blue Book, which covers the musculoskeletal system, you should be able to find symptoms that are the same as yours under disorders of the spine.
-However, if your diagnosis doesn’t fit exactly anything you find in the Blue Book, you may still be eligible for disability benefits after participating in a residual functional capacity (RFC) assessment.
+If you find section 1.00 in the Blue Book, which covers the Musculoskeletal System (more specifically Musculoskeletal Diseases), you should be able to find symptoms that are the same as yours under disorders of the spine.
+However, if your diagnosis doesn’t fit exactly anything you find in the Blue Book, you may still be eligible for disability benefits after participating in a Residual Functional Capacity (RFC) assessment.

 Your doctor will need to complete an RFC form which will describe the amount and type of work you are able to do when suffering from a degenerative disc disease disability like retrolisthesis.
 The RFC assesses your ability to sit and stand for prolonged periods, what weights you can lift and what your current mental state is caused by your disability.